rlaput/azure-logs-mcp/DEPLOYMENT.md

 # Azure Logs MCP - Deployment Guide

-This guide covers containerization and deployment strategies for the Azure Logs MCP server.
+This guide covers containerization and deployment strategies for the Azure Logs MCP server with full OCI (Open Container Initiative) compliance and support for both Docker and Podman.

 ## Container Support